ITP-xStory/p5js-shaders/README.md

 We want to thank the following people for help and guidance during the project:

-Adam Ferris, for laying the groundwork for the entire project with his own [p5 shader github repo](https://github.com/aferriss/p5jsShaderExamples).
+Adam Ferriss, for laying the groundwork for the entire project with his own [p5 shader github repo](https://github.com/aferriss/p5jsShaderExamples).

 Or Fleisher, Kyle Phillips, and Sehyun Kim for being our mentors.